ironcev/public-talks/SuperPowersAndTheCompiler/README.md

 - [Microsoft Developer User Group Rijeka (Rijeka, Croatia on May 30th, 2017)](https://www.meetup.com/Microsoft-Developer-User-Group-Rijeka/events/239938651/)

 ## Code Samples
+The [Awesome Roslyn](https://github.com/ironcev/awesome-roslyn) list is the best starting point to learn more about Roslyn.
+It is a curated list of awesome Roslyn books, tutorials, open source projects, analyzers, code fixes, and refactorings.

 The code samples used in the talk are already available in several other repositories.

 The samples with C# contextual keywords can be found in [the code snippets of the blog post "Await Async as Async"](https://github.com/ironcev/HumbleXamples/tree/master/AwaitAsyncAsAsync).